When I first started out in my own law practice I knew nothing – literally nothing – about business.

 Now, I’m the type of person who loves to be creative, to start new things, to challenge myself in areas I’ve never explored before.
 I’m a risk taker and I love doing things ‘they’ say can’t be done.

-From my experience of talking with other lawyers, and the long hours I put in working ON my law business, I know that the hardest thing in the world is finding the extra time to create the systems, automate the marketing, make everything run like clockwork.
+From my experience of talking with other lawyers and the long hours I put in working ON my law business, I know that the hardest thing in the world is finding the extra time to create the systems, automate the marketing, and make everything run like clockwork.

-In fact, as I was building my systems — and investing the big bucks, the blood, sweat and tears it took to do it, I kept a running mantra in my head “Alexis, you aren’t just doing this for you.
+As I was building my systems — and investing the big bucks, the blood, sweat, and tears it took to do it, I kept a running mantra in my head “Alexis, you aren’t just doing this for you.
 You are doing it so no other lawyer ever has to reinvent the wheel again.”

 So once I got it dialed in, I began packaging and selling my proven systems for turning a law practice into a business for lawyers who wanted my level of freedom and income without investing years to reinvent these systems.